 4. Alnwick Castle

 A favorite weekend retreat of the Queen, Alnwick serves as the official residence of the Duke of Northumberland.
 The Percy family has lived in Alnwick Castle, an 11th-century fortress, for the last 700 years.
 A portion of the castle is still home to the Duke and Duchess of Cambridge, but the remainder is open to the public for seven months of the year.
 Seven centuries ago, Alnwick Castle was remodeled, repaired, and refurbished numerous times.
 One of England’s best art collections, which includes works by Titian, Reynolds, and Gainsborough, is housed in the castle’s apartments.
 Numerous movies and television shows have utilized the castle’s exterior as a setting for scenes depicting Hogwarts in the Harry Potter series of films.
+On the other hand, here is a trusted list of the best online casino sites this 2022.

 5. Framlingham Castle